E0011875/cs4249_assgn1_ay1819s1/README.md

 Path: `post-questionnaire.html`.

-Similar to the Pre-Questionnaire, in this screen, participants responses will be collected.
-However, unlike the Pre-Experiment Questionnaire, qualitative and quantitative feedback on the tested techniques is collected instead.
+Similar to the Pre-Questionnaire, participants responses will be collected.
+However, unlike the Pre-Experiment Questionnaire, qualitative and quantitative feedback on the tested techniques is gathered instead.
 This is to provide a more in-depth information about the trade-offs between the tested techniques.
-Some of the typical questions include, satisfaction level, any difficulties participants experienced in the experiment, and the conduct of the experiment.
+Typical questions include, satisfaction level, any difficulties participants experienced in the experiment, and the conduct of the experiment.

 Upon clicking the Submit button, form responses on the page is serialized and CSV file containing the responses will be generated and available for downloading into the user's computer.
 The CSV file will be named `post-questionnaire.html`.